christophergandrud/cv/cv_web/Gandrud_cv_web.md

     + Write up on the [Monkey Cage](http://www.washingtonpost.com/blogs/monkey-cage/wp/2015/01/28/the-fed-cant-accurately-forecast-inflation-heres-why-this-may-hurt-democrats/).

+- When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
+With Mark Hallerberg.
+Forthcoming at *Research and Politics*.

 - Letting German Banks Fail: Federalism and decisions to save troubled banks.
 With Sahil Deo, Christian Franz, and Mark Hallerberg.
 Forthcoming at *Politische Vierteljahresschrift* (PVS).